BruceGoodGuy/calories-app/readme.md

 # Project Name: Calorie Tracker
 ## Description
-This project is a calorie tracking application built using Laravel for the backend and React with TypeScript for the frontend.
-It includes features such as chart visualization, TDEE calculations, and more.
+Calorie Tracker is a robust application designed to assist users in monitoring their daily calorie intake and expenditure.
+The backend is powered by Laravel, with additional features implemented using PHPNative, while the frontend is developed using React and TypeScript.
+The application includes functionalities such as chart visualization, Total Daily Energy Expenditure (TDEE) calculations, and more.

 ## Project Structure
-- **Backend**: Laravel framework
+- **Backend**: Laravel framework with PHPNative for specific features.
-- **Frontend**: React with TypeScript
+- **Frontend**: React with TypeScript.
-- **Database**: MySQL (or other supported databases)
+- **Database**: MySQL (or other supported databases).
-- **Build Tool**: Vite
+- **Build Tool**: Vite.
-- **Testing**: PHPUnit for backend, Jest/React Testing Library for frontend (if applicable)
+- **Testing**: PHPUnit for backend testing; Jest and React Testing Library for frontend testing.

 ## Prerequisites
 - PHP >= 8.4
 - Composer
 - Node.js >= 22
 - npm
-- MySQL (or other database)
+- MySQL (or another supported database)
 - Git

 ## Setup Instructions